How to Write a Cover Letter: Step by Step Guide

 The Opening Paragraph

 Now it's time to begin your opening paragraph.
 The first paragraph will be the first impression you have on the employer.
 In this paragraph, be sure to state the job position you're applying for and where you found the ad for it.
-Next, you'll want to state your qualification or main skill that makes you a good fit for the job.
+Next, you'll want to say your qualification or main skill makes you a good fit for the job.

 The Middle Paragraph

 The second paragraph is where you'll go into more detail about the specific skills you have and achievements you've met related to the position you're applying for.
 How will these skills and achievements prepare you for the position you're applying for?
 Take the time to review the job description.
 You will find specific keywords related to the job.
-If any of these keywords are relatable to you and your skills or qualifications, then be sure to add those keywords in this paragraph when speaking about yourself.
+If any of these keywords are relatable to you and your skills or qualifications, be sure to add those keywords in this paragraph when speaking about yourself.

 The Closing Paragraph